mytardis/mytardis/docs/ref/app_migration.rst

 The 'score' subcommand simply scores all of the local files and lists their details in descending score order.

-The 'list' subcommand lists the configured transfer destinations.
+The 'destinations' subcommand lists the configured transfer destinations.

 The options are as follows:

-  * --dest selects the target location for the migrate, mirror and reclaim subcommands.
+  * -d, --dest=Location selects the target location for the migrate, mirror and reclaim subcommands.
-  * --source selects the source location for the migrate, mirror and reclaim subcommands.
+  * -s, --source=Location selects the source location for the migrate, mirror and reclaim subcommands.
+The default is "local".
   * --all used with migrate and mirror to select all Datafiles for the action.
-  * --verbosity determines how much output is produced in the normal django command fashion.
+  * -v, --verbosity=0,1,2,3 controls how much output the command produces.
   * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
 (Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
   * --noRemove used with "migrate" to stop the removal of the file at the source location.
 (This is implied in the case of mirroring.)
+  * --help prints 'migratefiles' command help.

 Architecture
 ============